metaphorjs/metaphorjs-observable/README.md

 # Observable
 ### A javascript event system

-If MetaphorJs.namespace is included the library lives within MetaphorJs.lib namespace.
+If MetaphorJs.ns is included the library lives within MetaphorJs.lib namespace.
 Otherwise - window.observable.